-Today Blessed John Henry Newman began the wearing of the Miraculous Medal (the one which I carry was given to me at Lanherne by Mother Rosa of the Franciscans of the Immaculate).
+Today Blessed John Henry Newman began the wearing of the Miraculous Medal.
 And, centuries before, one of England's greatest bishops, John Grandisson of Exeter, chose to be enthroned this day and to order our Lady's Octave Day to be kept henceforth for ever as a feast of the highest rank.
 Furthermore, even though it was not the day of his death, he disposed that tomorrow be kept as his obit.
 I am sure that all right-thinking clerics will wish to remember him at Mass tomorrow.
 Grandisson was a Sound Bloke.
 Friend and protege of John XXII, he reacted to the threat of a Metropolitan Visitation by having the Archbishop of Canterbury repelled by his private army.
 Let nobody slander the Avignon Papacy in my hearing.

 A very Anglican Patrimony Day.
 Perhaps the Ordinariate should bring in the cause for Grandisson's Beatification, as well as including the Miraculous Medal in our Mission Statement.